Astroinformatics: Background

 Informatics has been recently defined as "the use of digital data, information, and related services for research and knowledge generation".
 However the usual, or commonly used definition is "informatics is the discipline of organizing, accessing, integrating, and mining data from multiple sources for discovery and decision support."
 Therefore, the discipline of astroinformatics includes many naturally-related specialties including data modeling, data organization, etc. It may also include transformation and normalization methods for data integration and information visualization, as well as knowledge extraction, indexing techniques, information retrieval and data mining methods.
 Classification schemes (e.g., taxonomies, ontologies, folksonomies, and/or collaborative tagging) plus Astrostatistics will also be heavily involved.
 Citizen science projects (such as Galaxy Zoo) also contribute highly valued novelty discovery, feature meta-tagging, and object characterization within large astronomy data sets.
 All of these specialties enable scientific discovery across varied massive data collections, collaborative research, and data re-use, in both research and learning environments.

+In 2007, the Galaxy Zoo project was launched for morphological classification of a large number of galaxies.
+In this project, 900,000 images were considered for classification that were taken from the Sloan Digital Sky Survey (SDSS) for the past 7 years.
+The task was to study each picture of a galaxy, classify it as elliptical or spiral, and determine whether it was spinning or not.
+The team of Astrophysicists led by Kevin Schawinski in Oxford University were in charge of this project and Kevin and his colleague Chris Linlott figured out that it would take a period of 3–5 years for such a team to complete the work.
+There they came up with the idea of using Machine Learning and Data Science techniques for analyzing the images and classifying them.

-In 2012, two position papers were presented to the Council of the American Astronomical Society that led to the establishment of formal working groups in Astroinformatics and Astrostatistics for the profession of astronomy within the US and elsewhere.
+In 2012, two position papers were presented to the Council of the American Astronomical Society that led to the establishment of formal working groups in astroinformatics and Astrostatistics for the profession of astronomy within the US and elsewhere.

 Astroinformatics provides a natural context for the integration of education and research.
 The experience of research can now be implemented within the classroom to establish and grow data literacy through the easy re-use of data.
 It also has many other uses, such as repurposing archival data for new projects, literature-data links, intelligent retrieval of information, and many others.

+Methodology

+The data retrieved from the sky surveys are first brought for data preprocessing.
+In this, redundancies are removed and filtrated.
+Further, feature extraction is performed on this filtered data set, which is further taken for processes.
+Some of the renowned sky surveys are listed below: